If you’re going on a Holland America cruise, you might be interested to know about the wines you can drink onboard.

 Some of the wines by the glass are also highly ranked by James Suckling (see below).

-Holland America white wines by the glass:
+Holland America white wines by the glass

-Holland America red wines by the glass:
+Holland America red wines by the glass

-Holland America wine list
+About Holland America’s wine list

 HAL’s wine list has been chosen by James Suckling.